John Higham (historian)

 John William Higham (October 26, 1920 – July 26, 2003) was an American historian, scholar of American culture, historiography and ethnicity.
 In the 1950s he was a prominent critic of consensus history.
 Historian Dorothy Ross says, "The multi-ethnic environment of his early life in Queens, the wartime optimism, and his immersion in Progressive history, with its fundamental faith in American democracy, gave him a vision of an egalitarian, cosmopolitan, American nationalism in which he never lost faith."

+Reviewing his seminal Stranger in the Land:Patterns of American Nativism, 1860-1925, The New York Times wrote in 1955 that Higham's study challenged the Emma Lazarus "huddled masses" welcomed by the Statute of Liberty mainstream history of American immigration.

 Biography

 John William Higham was born in Jamaica, Queens, on October 26, 1920.
 He earned his undergraduate history degree from Johns Hopkins University in 1941 and received a master's degree from Yale University in 1942.
 In World War II, he served with the historical division of the Army Air Forces in Italy.
 He married psychologist Eileen Moss Higham in 1948.

 After serving as assistant editor of The American Mercury, he earned a doctorate at the University of Wisconsin–Madison in 1949, working with Merle Curti.
 He taught at the University of California, Los Angeles, Rutgers University, Columbia University and the University of Michigan before returning to Johns Hopkins in 1971.

 He is noted for having described anti-Catholicism in the United States as "the most luxuriant, tenacious tradition of paranoiac agitation in American history".

 Higham died of a cerebral aneurysm in Baltimore, Maryland on July 26, 2003.
 He was 82 years old at the time of his death.